google/uribeacon/specification/ConfigService.md

 | 0x03   | Write Not Permitted        |
 | 0x08   | Insufficient Authorization |
 | 0x0d   | Invalid Attribute Length   |

-### 1.4 Config Mode
-Having a continuously connectable UriBeacon would allow any passerby to connect to the device and stop the UriBeacon from broadcasting.
-As a consequence a third party could launch a Denial of Service (DoS) attack by permanently connecting to the beacon.
-For this reason a UriBeacon should not be connectable during regular URI Advertizing mode.

-A beacon can be placed in Configuration Mode in order to be configurable.
-Configuration Mode should only be used by an administrator, and we recommend the following options to make it difficult for a random third-party to reconfigure proprietary beacons:

-* A button that when pressed puts the beacon in Configuration Mode for a short period of time.
-The button could be placed inside the battery compartment or outside of the beacon if the beacon is placed out of reach for typical clients/users of the UriBeacon system
-* A beacon could be placed in Configuration Mode automatically during a short period after power on (say 30 seconds) e.g. batteries are installed, or the beacon is connected to the mains supply (e.g. a USB wall power supply, etc.

-When in Configuration mode the beacon would advertise a different ADV packet indicating that mode using the ADV long name parameter string, and the ADV Service 128-bit UUID of the UriBeacon configuration service, and an ADV TxPower parameter to allow nearness of the beacon to be determined by the signal path-loss.
-Its recommend that the radio TxPower should also be increased to a Medium transmit power (typ. -2dbM) and this should also be reflected in the ADV TxPower parameter(typ. -6dBm, with a loss of 4dBm in the beacon antenna).
-Note: including all these parameters might result in the packet exceeding 31 bytes,  in which case a larger configuration packet size of 62 bytes can be achieved using the scan/response mechanism.

 ## 2 Service Declaration